robynlm/aurel/docs/index.rst

 all other required packages will be installed automatically.
 Or get the :ref:`dev_version`.

+.. _getting_started:

 Getting started
 ---------------

-Start your Python session on a jupyter notebook or in a Python script and import the AurelCore class:
+Start your Python session on a jupyter notebook or in a Python script and import the :class:`aurel.AurelCore` class:

 .. code-block:: python